-The County shall continue monitoring the Bear Branch watershed, or, select and submit for MDE's approval a new watershed restoration project for monitoring.
+The County shall continue monitoring in the Peter Pan Run watershed, or select and submit for MDE's approval a new watershed restoration project for monitoring.
 Monitoring activities shall occur where the cumulative effects of watershed restoration activities can be assessed.
-One outfall and associated in-stream station, or other locations based on a study design approved by MDE, shall be monitored.
+One outfall and an associated in-stream station, or other locations based on a study design approved by MDE, shall be monitored.
 The minimum criteria for chemical, biological, and physical monitoring are as follows:

 - a.
 Chemical Monitoring: - i.
-Twelve (12) storm events shall be monitored per year at each monitoring location with at least two occurring per quarter.
+Eight (8) storm events shall be monitored per year at each monitoring location with at least two occurring per quarter.
 Quarters shall be based on the calendar year.
 If extended dry weather periods occur, baseflow samples shall be taken at least once per month at the monitoring stations if flow is observed; - ii.
 Discrete samples of stormwater flow shall be collected at the monitoring stations using automated or manual sampling methods.
-Measurements of pH and water temperature shall be taken; - At least three (3) samples determined to be representative of each storm event shall be submitted to a laboratory for analysis according to methods listed under 40 CFR Part 136 and event mean concentrations (EMC) shall be calculated for:
+Measurements of pH and water temperature shall be taken; - iii.
+At least three (3) samples determined to be representative of each storm event shall be submitted to a laboratory for analysis according to methods listed under 40 CFR Part 136 and event mean concentrations (EMC) shall be calculated for: